andreacc/jQuery-Mask-Plugin/README.md

 #Fork added features:
 * maxlength attributte on mask: example $([selector]).mask("000",{placeholder: "___", maxlength: 10}).
 It overrides maxlength on html tag.
 * autoTab: If maxlength attribute specified, when reach maxlength, focus automatically jumps to next input.
 To enable, in $.jMaskGlobals, set "autoTab: true".
 * Placeholder added features: the placeholder act as a mask and disappear as you type.
-Id does not mess with validation as it is inside a <span> above the input.
+It does not mess with validation as it is inside a < span > above the real input.
 Thanks diy for inspiration and code to make this work: https://github.com/diy/jquery-placeholder .
 To enable, in $.jMaskGlobals, set "forcePlaceholder: true" to override native placeholder.
 * Aliases: for example, in $.jMaskGlobals, add after translation: {...}:
       ,aliases: {
           "numeric": {mask: "0#"},
           "date": {mask: "00/00/0000", options: {placeholder: "dd/mm/yyyy", maxlength: 10}}
         }
-    Now you can use $([selector]).mask("numeric") or <input data-mask="numeric" ...> for numeric mask, etc.
+    Now you can use $([selector]).mask("numeric") or < input data-mask="numeric" ... > for numeric mask, etc.
-* Refresh method: call $.jMaskRefresh([$your-input[selector]) to reapply mask that was changed by another plugin.
+* Refresh method: call $.jMaskRefresh($([selector]) to reapply mask that was changed by another plugin.

 Working of placeholder and autoTab:
 ![alt text](https://github.com/andreacc/jQuery-Mask-Plugin/blob/master/example.gif "example")